-For starters, transmission was misprogrammed from the beginning leading to strange behavior like improper shifts and high rpm count at cruising speeds which, in turn lead to lousy mpg rates.
-Then, there was the issue with the shift cable adjustment clip which wasn’t fully engaged.
+For starters, the transmission was misprogrammed from the beginning, leading to strange behavior like improper shifts and a high RPM at cruising speeds which, in turn, lead to lousy MPG rates.
+Then there was the issue with the shift cable adjustment clip which wasn’t fully engaged.
 In other words, the lever and the actual position of the gear sometimes didn’t match.
-This means a driver could have put the shifter in park, but the vehicle would have stayed in drive.
-I’m not saying it’s the GM’s fault, but the industry’s fault in general.
-We have lost a prominent young actor Anton Yelchin due to the similar issue this year.
-How many more lives need to be forfeited before this transmission issue is finally addressed properly?!
+This meant a driver could put the shifter in park, but the vehicle would stay in drive.

 Chevrolet Equinox 3.4L V6

 Unfortunately for prospective Equinox buyers, some early first-gen models of the Chevrolet Equinox have suffered from well-documented head gasket problems.
 This is probably due to the poor design of the engine cooling system, but Equinox’s 3.4L V6 deserves the title of “head gasket eater.”
 Even proper maintenance and a reserved driving style simply won’t do you any good here.

 The 2005 Chevy Equinox is one risky used car to buy, and it’ll likely fail you somewhere down the line — if it hasn’t failed the previous owner already.
 Needless to say, if you decide to join the army of disappointed ’05 Equinox owners, be prepared to rebuild or swap out your engine entirely.
 A blown head gasket requires nothing less if not treated preemptively.

 Years: 1999-2000, 2011-2013